-Living Independently for Everyone at RCIL (LIFE ar RCIL) advocates provide active support and guidance for people with disabilities, and help to ensure that an individual’s choices for living independently are respected.
+Living Independently is For Everyone at RCIL (LIFE at RCIL) advocates provide active support and guidance for people with disabilities, and help to ensure that an individual’s choices for living independently are respected.

 Advocacy also strives to influence policies and structures that create artificial boundaries for people with disabilities and works to ensure that there is equal access for all.

 How can an advocate help you?
 Advocates can answer questions and provide assistance with applications for Social Security Disability and SSI, Temporary Assistance, HEAP, Medicaid, Food Stamps, and housing.
 Advocates can also assist recipients of DSS with understanding sanctions and the steps for Fair Hearings.

 - Do you need suggestions or documentation to assist with a disability issue?

 - Are you looking for help for yourself or family member?